Vintage Pinellas: Tom Reese and the Beaux Arts Gallery

-Reese opened a “new” Beaux Arts, downtown in St. Pete, but although it lasted nearly a decade, it never was much of a success.
-The times they were a’changin.’
+Although it lasted nearly a decade, the downtown gallery and coffeehouse never was much of a success.
+The times they were a-changin.’
 The magic was gone.

 In her letter nominating Thomas Bruce Reese for the Arts Council Award, Boo Ehrsam effectively summed up what her friend and mentor had done for St. Petersburg:

 Tom has put aside his own aspirations to contribute to the arts as a facilitator, instructor and muse.
 He gave Pinellas County a center of creativity before the Dali, Museum of Fine Arts and the PCAC.
 He created a much copied format for gallery/coffeehouse facilities.
 He has helped to mold great talents.
 Tom Reese kept this area from becoming a cultural wasteland, encouraging all creative efforts.
 The people who passed through Beaux Arts, and those who were touched by Mr. Reese’s influences, are better for it.

 This story originally appeared in the Catalyst in August 2021.

 I certainly enjoyed the times I spent there.
 It was a strange and wonderful respite from my teen years ion Pinellas County.
 I think my first visit was 1968 and the last around 1984.
 Thank you for this story.

 Fantastic and informative article – I’ve heard Boo share smatterings of the Beaux Arts tale throughout my childhood, but this was a perfectly succinct and thorough telling and timeline.
 As always, thanks Bill!